 The MSc is a part-time course and has one or two day-long teaching sessions per month and weekly four-hour clinic placement.
-There are supervision clinics located in various parts of northern England, currently in Leeds, Bradford, Hull, Runcorn, Sheffield, Stalybridge, Middlesbrough, Newcastle, and Wakefield.
+There are supervision clinics located in various parts of northern England, currently in Leeds, Bradford, Hull, Runcorn, Sheffield, Middlesbrough, Newcastle, and Wakefield.
 This means students can do the most significant amount of work closer to their own area.
-Clinic locations for 2019/2021 cohort will be confirmed in Spring 2019.
+Clinic locations for 2021/2023 cohort will be confirmed in Summer 2021.

 Once you successfully graduate from the course, you will be eligible to register with the UKCP as a systemic therapist.
-You should then be able to have a level of responsibility as an independent practitioner in the NHS, Social Services or other mental health agencies.
+You should then be able to practice as an independent practitioner in the NHS, Social Services or other mental health agencies.

 Upon successfully completing the course, you will have an appreciation of individual psychological development and family life cycle and the way in which these stages impact upon and are influenced by significant others.
 People and their difficulties will be understood in the context of interpersonal relationships and wider institutional and cultural discourses.
 You will have developed a working knowledge of other psychological and psychotherapeutic theories (psychodynamic, attachment, cognitive behavioural) such that they may be related to systemic work or posed as an alternative.

-As a graduate you will be able to work with teams and other professionals in a collaborative and coordinated manner.
+You will be able to use systemic skills in work with teams and other professionals in a collaborative and coordinated manner.
 You will have developed an appreciation of the code of ethics and practice within the profession and an awareness of the large scale and smaller operations of power and attend to these in practice.
 You will be responsive to issues of risk and safety for clients.
 You will have developed a capacity for self-reflexive practice and see it as part of ongoing professional discipline.

-The course will raise your awareness of professional journals in the field and you should be able to critique current research in family therapy.
+The course will develop your ability to make use of published systemic theory and to be able to critique current research in family therapy.
 You should develop a high level of ability in articulating theory and practice in relation to case material.
-Graduates of the course will have skills in teaching others systemic ideas and some basic experience in supervision.
-Written material will also be of an appropriately sophisticated level.
+Graduates of the course will have skills in teaching others systemic ideas and some basic experience in contributing a systemic perspective in supervision.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.